disclose-framework/spec/specification/overview.md

 Signals derived from buyer reviews and ratings.
 These differ from operational metrics: they are human-assessed rather than operationally derived, and more susceptible to manipulation.
 Agents SHOULD weight review signals in combination with operational metrics rather than in isolation.

-> **Recency matters:** A merchant with 10,000 lifetime reviews but minimal recent activity has a materially different trust profile than a merchant with comparable volume and active ongoing engagement.
+> **Recency matters:** A merchant with 10,000 lifetime reviews but minimal recent activity has a materially different signal profile than a merchant with comparable volume and active ongoing engagement.
 Agents SHOULD weight `disclose:review_recency_90d_rate` and `disclose:review_recency_365d_rate` when interpreting `disclose:review_rating`.

 | Attribute | Type | Description |
 |-----------|------|-------------|